ComplexSec/CCNA/README.md

 How do spines and leafs connect in a spine-leaf topology?

-A) Each leaf must connect to every spine
+1. Each leaf must connect to every spine
-B) Each leaf must connect to at least two spines
+2. Each leaf must connect to at least two spines
-C) Each spine must connect to every other spine
+3. Each spine must connect to every other spine
-D) Each leaf must connect to every other leaf
+4. Each leaf must connect to every other leaf

 <details><summary>Review Question 1 Answer</summary>
 <p>

-The answer is __A__
+The answer is __1__

 Explanation: